plaksiki/SU-Website/reports/week4/reflection.md

 (logos, photos, member descriptions) as soon as possible to unblock UI implementation.

 ### Technical risks:
-- Backend integration with the frontend is planned for Sprint 2.
-The team will prioritize delivering working end-to-end features as requested by the customer.
+- The team will work on properly configuring backend tests in CI by setting up a PostgreSQL test database or introducing database mocking, replacing the temporary -DskipTests workaround.
+This will ensure backend logic is actually validated on every PR.

 ### Missing scope:
 - No action required.